swiftyy188/Node101_Lecture02/README.md

 # Node101 Lecture 2
-## The first part of our series of Node 101
+## The second part of our series of Node 101
 ### By Chris Cates :star:

 ### Installation Instructions